Mowani Mountain Camp

 The best time to visit Damaraland is from May to September as the temperature is tolerably cool, especially at night.
 The optimum game viewing times are between June and November.
 The land will have dried out meaning animals must again come to waterholes to drink.
 Summer (November to April) also known as the rainy season is best time to travel to Damaraland for bird watching as migratory birds (both intra-African and Palaearctic) flock into the park's many habitats after the summer rains.

-Call us on to start planning your vacation to Mowani Mountain Camp or take a look at our itineraries to Damaraland
+Call us on to start planning your holiday to Mowani Mountain Camp or take a look at our itineraries to Namibia

-Surrounded by breathtaking views, accommodation at Mowani Mountain Camp is in 15 luxury rooms and suites.
-It is the perfect place from which to explore the southern Damaraland and visit some of its geological and archaeological highlights.
+Surrounded by breathtaking views, accommodation at Mowani Mountain Camp is in fifteen luxury rooms and suites.
+It is the perfect place from which to explore the southern Damaraland and visit the geological and archaeological highlights of Twyfelfontein.

-Mowani Mountain Camp consists of 15 luxury rooms and suites, all with en-suite facilities, decorated beautifully in East African style.
+Mowani Mountain Camp consists of thirteen luxury rooms and 2 luxury suites, all with en-suite facilities, decorated beautifully in East African style.
 The luxury tents are all have a private wooden deck offering an open view of the wonderful Damara landscape.

 |Standard View Room||